lccortez/learning-library/oracle-integration-library/core-compentencies/insight/process-mapping/process-mapping.md

 Let's start with the Milestones.
 Map your Order Received Milestone "On Exit" event to the "PrepareOrderReceived" activity.
 Map your Order Completed Milestone "On Exit" event to the "PrepareOrderCompleted" activity.

 Now onto the Identifiers.
 Set your Order Number Identifier Extraction Criteria for the Order Received Milestone to $OrderNumber.
 Set your Order Number Identifier Extraction Criteria for the Order Completed Milestone to $OrderNumber.
-Go to Task 3 in order to save your work.
+Go to Task 2 in order to save your work.

 ### Task 2: Draft to Configured State
 You may now click "Save" and ensure you receive the message box ""Succesfully saved the changes" and close your model.
-You should now see say configured.
 To activate the model, go to Task 3.

 ### Task 3: Configured State to Active State
 Access your Insight Models, locate your model and ensure it says Configured.
 Now Activate your model.
 You will recieed an Activation Confirmation, click Activate.